Pallas (band): History

 In June 2018, Graeme Murray, posting from the band's Facebook account, stated: "I think there has been a long enough silence on the PALLAS front.
 The band I suppose is not DEAD, as we are all still alive, just not necessarily on the same continent, or wavelength.
 BUT not totally dead.
 Lets just say "in a state of suspended animation". the patient may come back to life!!!"

-In December 2023 Pallas released new album The Messenger with returning singer Alan Reed replacing Paul Mackie.
+In December 2023, Pallas released new album The Messenger with returning singer Alan Reed replacing Paul Mackie.
+This was followed in October 2026 by A Song for Tomorrow.